Lapsus$ Playbook in the Open, and Companies Are Not Ready - Read More

 Mid-90's

 Phishing dates back to the mid-nineties.
-The first recorded phishing attacks were carried out by scammers who posed as AOL employees and sent emails to AOL subscribers, asking them to “verify” their account or “confirm” their billing information.
-Ever since then, phishers and anti-phishing technologies (chiefly email filters) have been locked in a war of attrition.
+The first recorded phishing attacks were carried out by scammers who posed as AOL employees and emailed AOL subscribers, asking them to “verify” their account or “confirm” their billing information.
+Since then, phishers and anti-phishing technologies (chiefly email filters) have been locked in a war of attrition.

 Email phishing remains a problem.
-However, over the years, individuals and businesses have increasingly gotten wise to phishing.
+However, individuals and businesses have increasingly gotten wise to phishing over the years.
 People are much savvier at spotting spam than they used to be.
 Modern email filters are powerful.

 2010 to 2015

-Between 2013 and 2015, an elaborate Lithuanian cyber-criminal named Evaldas Rimašauskas managed to fool both Google and Facebook into sending him a total of $123 million.
+Between 2013 and 2015, an elaborate Lithuanian cyber-criminal named Evaldas Rimašauskas fooled both Google and Facebook into sending him $123 million.

 Rimašauskas masqueraded as a vendor to both tech companies and delivered well-crafted and convincing invoices.
 In 2015, the New York-based Ubiquiti Networks fell victim to a spear phishing attack.
 The fraudsters, impersonating the company’s CEO, invoiced the company's finance department and extracted $46.7 million into overseas accounts.